 Masialeti Charles Masialeti

-Masialeti Charles Masialeti is a graduate student pursuing a PhD Business Administration at University of Nevada, Reno.
-He holds a BSc in Computer Science from Copperbelt University in Zambia and a Master of Business Administration from the University of South Wales, a Master of Philosophy in Information and Knowledge Management from Stellenbosch University, and a BSc in Computer Science from Copperbelt University.
+Masialeti Charles Masialeti is a graduate student pursuing a Ph.D. in Business Administration at the University of Nevada, Reno.
+He holds a Doctor of Business Administration from Skema Business School & Jean Moulin Lyon University, a Master of Business Administration from the University of South Wales, a Master of Philosophy in Information and Knowledge Management from Stellenbosch University, and a BSc in Computer Science from Copperbelt University.

 Heather D Patchell

-Apart from work, Yu likes jogging, snow boarding, hiking and all kinds of outdoor activities.
-She is also a Yoga coach and a National Latin dance coach & judge.
+Apart from work, Joy enjoys boxing, Latin dance, jogging, and hiking.
+She is also a licensed Yoga coach and an International Latin dancer & coach.

 Edit Szabó is a graduate student at UNR in the Business Administration, Management PhD program.
 She earned her master’s degree in literature and linguistics and is completing her PhD in psychology at the University of Pecs.
 Having worked as a journalist, she has also gained experience in journalistic and creative writing.
 Edit was honored with the Hungarian Eotvos State Scholarship to work on theory of mind research projects as a visiting student researcher at the University of Texas, El Paso (UTEP in 2018) and at the University of Nevada, Reno (UNR) in 2019.
 Her current research interests include business communication, social perception, and decision making strategies with a special focus on conflict management and interpersonal manipulation.